 7. Give them a prompt

-8. Use the “Post It, Prove It” method
+8. Use the “Post-It, Prove It” method of exit tickets

 Here’s an example of a more specific exit question.
 Try to ask questions that have more than one right answer, so students don’t just copy each other’s responses.